braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/canvas_components/audience_paths.md

 With Audience Paths, you can:

-- Send users down different paths based on audience criteria.
+- Send users down different Canvas paths based on audience criteria.
 - Assign priority to different audience groups, so your messages get to the correct users.
   - Previously, if users met the criteria of two potential full steps, they would be randomly assigned.
 - Precisely target users on a large scale.